For reprint permissions please email us the name of the requested post/article along with the publication name.

 Donna Sue Davis lies 15 feet west of the Old Back Road in the first row of a 40-acre cornfield.
 Her pink pajama top is wound around her neck.
 The corn is about waist high and there is little shade to cover her small body.

-Donna Sue’s arms lie above her head and it appears she could be sleeping if not for the blood and bruises and markings around her eyes.
+Donna Sue’s arms lie above her head.
+She could be sleeping if not for the blood and bruises and markings around her eyes.

 Mrs. Ernest Oehlerking takes the girls home with her to call police while her sister-in-law stays with Donna Sue’s body.
 Mrs. William Oehlerking finds an old paper sack nearby, tears it up and covers the body.